 Lisa White is the Director of Education and Outreach at the UC Museum of Paleontology.
 A former Professor of Geosciences at San Francisco State University, she has taught undergraduate classes in paleontology, historical geology, and the history of life, and guided research projects with graduate students in Miocene diatoms of the Monterey Formation of CA and fossil cold seep assemblages in the Franciscan Complex.
 Lisa White's home page

-Quinton Williams is the Interim Provost and Vice President for Academic Affairs and Student Life at Jackson State University.
+Quinton Williams is the Chair and Professor of Physics at Howard University.
 His research interests include synthesis and characterization of nanomaterials, transparent, conducting, flexible electronic materials, fiber Lasers, photonic sensors, renewable energy (Li-Ion batteries and Ultracapacitors) and stratospheric ozone, as it relates to geoscience.
 Quinton Williams's home page

 Mary Lou Zoback is a Consulting Professor at Stanford University and has served as former Vice President, Earthquake Risk Applications, Risk Management Solutions, and former Senior Research Scientist with the USGS Earthquake Hazards Program.
 Her research interests are focused on the relationship between active faulting and state of stress, quantifying earthquake likelihood, characterizing natural hazard risk, and valuing nature's defenses against natural hazards.
 Mary Lou Zoback's home page